Dan Einbinder: Career

 Einbinder started his youth career in Beitar Jerusalem, winning the championship title along with the State Cup in the 2006–07 season.
 In the 2007–08 season the team won a consecutive championship title win in the Israeli Noar Premier League with Einbinder in the starting lineup.

 For the 2008–09 season Einbinder signed a four-year contract with the senior team of Beitar Jerusalem and participated in 4 league games with the club.
 During the 2009–10 season he was a regular choice to the first team.

 On 3 September 2012, Einbinder signed a three-year contract with Ironi Kiryat Shmona for a transfer fee of 1.3 million Israeli new shekels.
 Overall, he played 29 league games for the club.

 On 9 June 2013, Einbinder joined Maccabi Tel Aviv for three years in a deal that included the transfers of Guy Haimov and Tamir Kahlon to Ironi Kiryat Shmona.
 He made his debut for the club on 6 August 2013, in a UEFA Champions League knock-out match against the Swiss side FC Basel.
-On 8 September 2015 released from Maccabi.
+On 8 September 2015, he was released from Maccabi.

-On 4 October 2015, signed back at Beitar Jerusalem.
+On 4 October 2015, he signed again at Beitar Jerusalem.